minimini9951/minimini9951/README.md

         - YOLO
         - Detectron2

- - 코딩테스트
+ - Coding Test
-    - 백준사이트에서 문제 풀어보기
+    - Solve coding problem in baekjoon online judge
 <!--
 **minimini9951/minimini9951** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->